Introduction to the Highland Games

 - Are You Training Your Athletes to be Explosive the Correct Way?

 This entry was posted on Wednesday, October 26th, 2011 at 5:54 am and is filed under athletic strength training lift odd objects, core workouts for athletes, Scottish Highland Games, strength training to improve athletic performance, strongman competition training, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson